 Ending Marijuana Prohibition

-With the support of DPA, in November 2012, Colorado and Washington became the first states to approve marijuana use for all adults over 21 years old with 55% of the vote in each state.
-The elimination of criminal penalties for possession took effect shortly after the initiatives were passed, and both states are busy developing systems of licensing cultivation and distribution of marijuana.
-Several other states are now considering tax and regulate.
-In California, DPA is working with other advocates to help set the stage and prepare to bring a legalization initiative to the ballot in 2016.
-DPA is committed to supporting an initiative based on research, public health and the expertise and hard work of local municipalities and the medical marijuana industry, which have been engaging in a process of regulation since Proposition 215 was passed in 1996.
+With the support of DPA, Oregon, Washington D.C. and Alaska became the third, fourth and fifth U.S. jurisdictions to legalize marijuana for adults over 21 years old.
+The voters in these states endorsed the groundbreaking programs in Colorado and Washington State by voting them into their own states.
+Oregon and Alaska are in the process of creating their cultivation and distribution systems, while Washington D.C., which only legalized home cultivation and possession, plans a strategy for licensing sales.
+In California, DPA is working with other advocates to bring a legalization initiative to the ballot in 2016.
+DPA is committed to supporting an initiative based on research, public health and the expertise and hard work of local municipalities and the medical marijuana industry.
 DPA is confident that the proposed initiative will be comprehensive and will establish a competent, community-based system to tax, regulate and control marijuana in the largest state in the country.